OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 ##### Controlling the PWM Outputs

 In `omegaPwm.py`, you'll notice the servo frequency was set to 1000 Hz.
 This is to ensure the LED doesn't flicker no matter what duty cycle we set the channel to output.
-This is done in the class' constructor function by passing `SERVO_FREQUENCY` as the 2nd argument.
+This is done in the class' constructor function by passing `PWM_FREQUENCY` as the 2nd argument.
 For each channel, we can change the duty cycle on the fly by calling `setupDriver()` and sending in the channel, and the duty cycle (recall that this is between 0% and 100%).
 By changing the duty cycle, we change the average voltage sent to the LED connected to the channel - this is how the LEDs dim and brighten.

-For any scripts that call on `omegaPwm.py`, instantiating `OmegaPwm`
+Instantiating an `OmegaPwm` object requires a channel number and frequency.
+Note that if you change the frequency of one channel (through initialization or `setFrequency()`), you change it for **all** channels.
+This is because the PWM expansion only has one oscillator shared between all the outputs.

 ##### Initializing the PWM Expansion